Doctoral Program in Clinical Psychology

 HIPAA Compliance Officer: Dr. Jason L. Herndon

-In addition, each incoming student is paired with a peer research mentor, typically a senior student from the faculty mentor’s lab, who meets with the student to introduce him/her to lab data collection procedures and lab data.
+To give incoming students a jump start on their research, we developed a summer research experience called “Running Start.”
+Each incoming student is paired with a peer research mentor, typically a senior student from the faculty mentor’s lab, who meets with the student to introduce him/her to lab data collection procedures and lab data.
 The peer mentor and the student, in concert with the faculty advisor, discuss ideas for a first research project.
 The student then works to conduct a literature review, refines the question and “meets” electronically with the mentors to further develop their idea.

 While a recent addition to our program (first offered in 2015), this program has produced successful first-year projects as well as presentation submissions and presentations at national conferences.
 We look forward to congratulating students as they move toward publication of their findings.